ClementCaton/ALGOSUP_2022_Project_3_A/README.md

 let added = Utility.AddFactor [(sound1,0.2);(sound2,0.5);(sound3,0.3)]
 ```

-It is recomended that the total ratios the user uses is equal to 1.
+It is recommended that the total ratios the user uses is equal to 1.
 Otherwise the user can use the function ``Utility.Maximize data``.
 This function will take the data of a sound and modify it so that the amplitude goes from -1 to 1.

 ### Superposing audio without ratios